 Hemophilia is an inherited bleeding disorder.
 Children with hemophilia can’t stop bleeding because they don’t have enough clotting factor in their blood.
 Clotting factors are needed for blood to clot.
 Blood clots to prevent excessive bleeding.

 There are many blood clotting factors involved in the forming of clots to stop bleeding.
-Two common factors that affect blood clotting are factor VIII and factor IX.
+There are 2 common factors that affect blood clotting.
+These are factor VIII and factor IX.

 How severe your child’s hemophilia is depends on the level of blood clotting factors in his or her blood.